SAP-samples/teched2024-DA180/exercises/ex07/README.md

 <br>
-An Analytic Model in SAP Datasphere provides the following benefits: <ul><li>Builds the analytical foundation to make data ready for consumption in SAP Analytics Cloud or exposure through the public OData API</li><li>Allows multi-dimensional and rich analytical modelling</li><li>Provides data for analytical purposes to answer different business questions by reusing predefined measures,hierarchies, filters, parameters and associations</li><li>Offers many features like calculated & restricted measures, exception aggregation, non-cumulative measures, pruning, variable support, analytical preview, multi-lingual metadata, etc.</ul>
+An Analytic Model in SAP Datasphere provides the following benefits: <ul><li>Builds the analytical foundation to make data ready for consumption in SAP Analytics Cloud or exposure through the public OData API</li><li>Allows multi-dimensional and rich analytical modelling</li><li>Provides data for analytical purposes to answer different business questions by reusing predefined measures,hierarchies, filters, input parameters and associations</li><li>Offers many features like calculated & restricted measures, exception aggregation, non-cumulative measures, pruning, variable support, analytical preview, multi-lingual metadata, etc.</ul>
 <br>

 The sources for analytic models are views or tables of the semantic type fact which can contain dimensions, texts, and hierarchies.